gauravpatil123/Image-Classifier-Models-using-TensorFlow/README.md

 # Image-Classifier-Models-using-TensorFlow
-Image classification models on various datasets using TenserFlow and Keras
+Image classification models on various datasets using TensorFlow and Keras

 **Contents**
 - About